borasaygac/SAT-Solver-DPLL/README.md

 ## Results

-Testing was done on a R
-We plotted our runtimes by sorting them in increasing order and displaying them with `mkplot`.
+We plotted our runtimes by sorting them in increasing order using `mkplot`.
 For plots with higher timeout, see folder `cactus/`.

 ![Alt text](cactus/cactusPlot60secs.png/?raw=true "Optional Title")